 Who May Apply

-Artists in all disciplines are eligible to apply for the March 15, 2016 deadline.
+Artists in all disciplines are eligible to apply for the March 15, 2018 deadline.
 Artists may submit only one application in the category.
-For collaborations and artist groups, only one member of the collaborative team or group should submit the application on behalf of the collective; however, the names of all collaborating members must be included in the application and all collaborators must meet the eligibility guidelines.
+For collaborations and artist groups, only one member of the collaborative team or group should submit the application on behalf of the collective; however, the names and résumés of all collaborating members must be included in the application and all collaborators must meet the eligibility guidelines.
 Artists may apply for both the Mary B. Regan Community Artist Residency and the North Carolina Arts Council Artist Fellowship in the same year, but may not receive both awards.

 Residency applicants must certify on the application form that they:

 - Are at least 18 years old

 - Are a U.S. citizen or holder of permanent resident alien status

 - Have been a year-round resident of N.C. for at least one year immediately prior to the application deadline

 - Will remain an N.C. resident during the grant period and be physically present in the state the majority of the grant period

 - Are not enrolled at the time of application and will not be enrolled during the grant period in an academic or degree-granting program.